rosswilson2306/homeflow-tech-test/README.md

 **NOTE: You'll need to restart the server any time you make changes to the server-side code.**

 Anything you put in the `public` folder will be directly accessible in the browser.
 This includes JavaScripts, Stylesheets, images etc

+To make changes to the JS or SCSS inside the `src/` directory you'll need to have Webpack running - you can do this with `npm start`.

+Once your happy with your creation, either upload it to Github or send it across to us via email.

 ## Troubleshooting